Ice-Tub/TGGG_RadarPicker/README.md

 With 'len_color_range' and 'cmp' you can set the color range and the colormap of the picker.

 Tuning parameters:
 This section contains options that affect the appearance of the processed radargram (e.g. how the seeds are computed).
 They are stored in the geoinfo under geoinfo.tp.
-If you load a previously created geoinfo, all tuning parameters, but 'clms', 'rows' and 'num_bottom_peaks' are overwritten, with the current settings.
+If you load a previously created geoinfo, all tuning parameters, but 'clms', 'rows' and 'num_bottom_peaks' are overwritten, with your current selected settings.
+Note: 'clms' can either be a range (e.g.: 1:500) or it can be set to 'full' so that the full range of the loaded radargram is selected.

 %%% Processing-figures
 Figure 1: Surface and bottom pick